Local projects with global reach

 CAFOD is part of an extensive global Catholic Church network which means we can help some of the poorest, most vulnerable people – of all faiths and none – in Africa, Asia, Latin America and the Middle East.

-We save and change the lives of women, men and children who may live in remote locations; they may be stuck in conflict; or they may be from a persecuted community.
+We save and change the lives of women, men and children who may live in remote locations, be stuck in conflict or be from a persecuted community.